 Hi there!
 Thanks for visiting our website.
 We are Carrie and Michael Schoultz.
-Our farm is nestled in Donaldson, Arkansas, where we raise our beautiful, healthy, very loved, good-tempered mobs of standard color, rare blonde, and very rare white emu.
-Our gene-diverse mobs have bloodlines out of Arkansas, Oklahoma, Florida, Texas, Kentucky, California, North Carolina, and New York.
+Our farm is nestled in Donaldson, Arkansas, where we raise our beautiful, very loved mob of standard color, blonde, and rare white emu.
+We've traveled hundreds of miles to bring home birds and hatching eggs of different bloodlines.
+Our multi-gene-diverse mob has bloodlines out of Arkansas, Oklahoma, Florida, Texas, Kentucky, California, North Carolina, and New York.

-After losing one of our very first emus years ago to a slipped tendon (RIP Rex), it became a personal mission of mine to learn as much as possible about emus (leg problems specifically).
+After losing one of our first emus to a slipped tendon (RIP Rex), it became a personal mission of mine to learn as much as possible about emus (leg problems specifically).

 Brooder space combined with overfeeding, mishandling of eggs, suboptimal incubation conditions (humidity in particular), and/or inadequate egg turning.